Disrxpt/RecRoomArchiveProject/README.md

 ## Can I play on quest?
 Unfortunately, this is exclusive to PC, all builds will only be avalible to pc :(

+## Currently Supported Builds
-##Currently Supported Builds: June 2016-Feb 2017 (MORE COMING SOON)
+June 2016-Feb 2017 (MORE COMING SOON)